imyanlee/hello-world/README.md

 # hello-world
 Just my first repository
 I've been lookink for my walkman on the moon and I found a I-pod.
-What's happend
+What's happend?